Electric VehiclesIREC advances regulatory policies and publishes resources that support the equitable expansion of electric vehicles.

 - In Paving the Way: Enabling Equitable Electric Vehicle Shared Mobility Programs, with a focus on utility- and Public Service Commission-led programs, we highlight existing programs that are demonstrating the importance of building equity into shared mobility and EV infrastructure programs and offer suggestions on key considerations for program success.

-Paving the Way: Emerging Best Practices for EV Charger Interconnection (forthcoming April 2022)
+Paving the Way: Emerging Best Practices for EV Charger Interconnection (June 2022)

-- In Paving the Way: Emerging Best Practices for EV Charger Interconnection, we discuss the strategies that states and utilities can use to streamline the interconnection of EV charging infrastructure.
+- In Paving the Way: Emerging Best Practices for Electric Vehicle Charger Interconnection, we discuss the strategies that states and utilities can use to streamline the interconnection of EV charging infrastructure.

 Other IREC Work on EVs